cryptocontrol/java-api/README.md

 Java Client - CryptoControl Crypto News Api
 ===========================================

 Official Java client for the [CryptoControl.io](https://cryptocontrol.io) API.
-The CryptoControl java client lets developers access rich formatted articles from cryptonews sources from all around the world.
+The CryptoControl java client lets developers access rich formatted articles from crypto news sources from all around the world.
+It also allows developers to get access to a rich database of information (website, coin summary, blockexplorers, extra links etc..) for the top 2000 cryptocurrencies on CoinMarketCap.

 ## Installation
 Add this dependency into your `pom.xml` file.